Top Things to Do in Chiang Mai

 What are the main temples to visit in Chiang Mai?

 Wat Phra That Doi Suthep is the most famous, located on a mountain with 309 steps leading up to it (cable car available for 50 baht).
-In the old city, Wat Chedi Luang has a massive 15th-century chedi, while Wat Phra Singh houses important Buddha images and beautiful Lanna architecture.
+In the old city, Wat Chedi Luang features a massive 15th-century chedi, while Wat Phra Singh houses important Buddha images and beautiful Lanna architecture.
 Most temples charge 20-50 baht entry for foreigners and require covered shoulders and knees.

 Which night market should I visit in Chiang Mai?